CocoaHeadsNL/intro-slides/2017/may/may.md

 # Agenda for today

 - Welcome at Mobiquity
-- First talk:
+- First talk: Ata and Adriana: "How and why to Unit Test in Swift 3."
 - Short break
-- Second talk:
+- Second talk: Camo Vera (from Chile no less): "Saving time using Xcode Templates"
-- Drinks!
+- Drinks aka BEER!
 ---

 # New stuff